alf-arv/second-brain/README.md

 - **Ctrl/Cmd+alt+B** : Open the list of stored-away thoughts

 Use the left circle to tick a task, or delete entries with the delete button.
+Closing this window will exit the application, while minimizing it will hide it invisible from the taskbar/dock.

 ![todolist-prev](./readme_assets/todolist_preview.png)

+## How to run

+### NodeJS
+- Clone the repo
+- run ```npm install && npm start``` from the base directory

+### Packaged executable
+- Open a terminal window in the base repo directory
+- Install electron-packager using ```npm install electron-packager -g```
+- Package the application specifying your architecture and platform using (for example): ```electron-packager "./" second-brain --platform=win32 --arch=x86_64```
+- Run the executable that was created